Join our Discord server to participate in Artillery Royale beta

-In an other hand, I alway thought basic AI would be a pain to code and not fun to play with (because it’s based on a set of rules, the player can understand and predict them quickly).
+On another hand, I always thought basic AI would be a pain to code and not fun to play with (because it’s based on a set of rules, the player can understand and predict them quickly).

 So what was the solution?

-Fortunately we are at a time were you can use “real” AI in your games now.
+Fortunately, we are at a time when you can use “real” AI in your games now.
 Real like the one in automated cars, or the one which won at the Go game.
 That kind of real.
-The one that you can train yourself giving reward to get a neural network in return.
-The one that is mostly unpredictable, creative and fun to interact with.
+The one that you can train yourself giving rewards to get a neural network in return.
+The one that is mostly unpredictable, creative, and fun to interact with.

 I mean, that’s the theory.